Pole inflation and primordial black holes formation in Starobinsky-like supergravity: Power spectrum and PBH masses

 Given a peak, the masses of generated PBHs can be calculated by the equation \cite{Pi:2017gih}

-where $t_*$ and $N_*$ are the time and e-folds at the end of the first stage of the inflation, $N_{\mathrm{end}}$ is e-folds at the end of (the second stage) of inflation and $t_{\mathrm{exit}}$ is the time when the CMB pivot scale exits the horizon.
+where $t_*$ and $N_*$ are the time and e-folds at the end of the first stage of the inflation, $N_{\mathrm{end}}$ is the number of e-folds at the end of (the second stage) of inflation, and $t_{\mathrm{exit}}$ is the time when the CMB pivot scale exits the horizon.
+Equation (\ref{pbhm}) was derived in Ref.~\cite{Pi:2017gih} by estimating the PBH mass inside the horizon, when the mode corresponding to the peak in the power spectrum re-entered the horizon.
 As is clear from Eq.~(\ref{pbhm}), the PBH masses are very sensitive to the value of $\D N_2=(N_{\mathrm{end}}-N_* )$.

 Our first example is the case with $g_1=1.0, g_2=1.9$, where we have scanned the values of the $\theta$-velocity at the saddle point from $10^{-3}$ to $10^{-6}$.
 The power spectrum is shown in Fig.~\ref{a2_pow1}.
 As is clear from Fig.~\ref{a2_pow1}, the enhancement of the power spectrum strongly depends on the value of $\theta'(t_1)$.
 In order to get the desired height of the peak from the CMB value of $10^{-9}$ to $10^{-2}$, we have to choose the value of $\theta'(t_1)$ within a small margin.
 We also give the corresponding PBH masses (in grams) in Fig.~\ref{a2_pow1}.